aaron-grau/curic/sql/homeworks/questions/meta_corgis/README.md

 The `ShoppingList` class represents our database.

 The database has three perk packages, stored in the `DATA` constant.
-Each packages has three corgi perks - a bone, kibble, and a silly outfit.
+Each package has three corgi perks - a bone, kibble, and a silly outfit.

 It also has methods defined to tell us the info and happiness level of a given perk in whichever package we specify - e.g. `get_{perk}_info` and